-Is Tech Camp Right for Your Child this Summer?
+Is Tech (Computer) Camp Right for Your Child this Summer?

 Growing up, I was a sports camp kid.
 Baseball, mostly.
 There were a few basketball camps mixed in, a bit of soccer.
 But all I really wanted to do was play baseball—that’s it.

 Bless my parents for trying to vary my interests, but the writing was on the wall.
 I mean, I learned to read by going over the “did you know?” facts and player statistics on the backs of baseball cards.
 I just couldn’t get enough.

 So when summer came around, how did my parents know which type of camp was best for me?
 Well, because I simply loved all-things baseball.
 Easy.
 Done.
 Book it.

 But how do you know if your son or daughter loves technology?
 And I’m not referring to consuming technology—apps, social media, video games.
 These things are of interest for many kids when it comes to free time and keeping busy.

 I’m talking about learning and creating; questioning how technology works and pondering how to develop the next Candy Crush.
 Imagining and inventing—sound like your son or daughter?

 Either way, the point is it’s not always about whether or not your child plays mobile or video games, watches movies, or engages with social media.
 There are more than few other things to consider.